Morbid – Meaning, Definition, and Explanation

 Brief Explanation

-The term morbid stands for a fascination with or depiction of transience, death, and decay.
+The term morbid stands for a fascination or depiction of transience, death, and decay.
 Morbid is often used to describe a dark, eerie, or melancholic mood.

 What is Morbid?